l-aldarondo/Amazon_Vine_Analysis/README.md

 <br/>

-We choosed an [Amazon_reviews_dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) to be analyzed.
+We chose an [Amazon_reviews_dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) to be analyzed.
 All the datasets had the same schemata, as shown in this image below:

 (a)![amazon_dataset_example](./Images/amazon_dataset_example.png)